 WHAT IF THE INVESTIGATION IS TAKING TOO LONG?

-The General Insurance Code of Practice sets out time limits that the insurer should comply with for resolving claims.
+The General Insurance Code of Practice sets out that insurers should:

-If you think the delay is unreasonable you can request that the insurer pay interest under section 57 of the ICA from the date on which it became unreasonable for the insurer to withhold payment of the claim.
-AFCA will decide whether or not the delay was unreasonable : for further information see AFCA’s Approach to motor vehicle insurance claim delays.
+If you think the delay is unreasonable you can request that the insurer pay interest from the date on which it became unreasonable for the insurer to withhold payment of the claim.
+For further information see AFCA’s Approach to motor vehicle insurance claim delays.

-- You can request that the interview be held in a neutral location i.e. somewhere private but not at your home.
+- You can negotiate with the insurer for the interview to be held at a neutral location i.e. somewhere private but not at your home.
 This makes it easier to leave if you need to.
 If you are happy to have the interview at home, you can.
 For some claims, the insurer may have a legitimate interest in viewing the home, for example, for a theft claim at the property.

 - Set a maximum time for the interview in advance (e.g. 1-2 hours).
 Once this time is up, consider leaving.